Christmas singing at Parliament House, 26 November 2024, 2pm

 Janet Salisbury and Chorus team

-The Chorus today:
+The Chorus on the day:

-Adele Stevens, Barbara Moore, Barbara Sutherland, Elizabeth Cusack, Gill King, Helen Pilkinton, Honey Nelson, Chris Watson, Jackie Stepanas, Jennifer Hanks, Jenny Sawer, Jin Teng, Johanna McBride, Kate Champion, Kirsten Anker, Maartje Sevenster, Meg Rigby, Merilyn Jenkins, Ruth Oldfield, Sarah Stitt, Sue Hoffmann, Tanya Mark, Wilma Davidson
+Adele Stevens, Barbara Moore, Barbara Sutherland, Elizabeth Cusack, Gill King, Helen Pilkinton, Honey Nelson, Chris Watson, Jackie Stepanas, Janet Salisbury, Jennifer Hanks, Jenny Sawer, Jin Teng, Johanna McBride, Kate Champion, Kirsten Anker, Maartje Sevenster, Meg Rigby, Merilyn Jenkins, Ruth Oldfield, Sarah Stitt, Sue Hoffmann, Tanya Mark, Wilma Davidson

 Our thanks to the soloists and instrumentalists who have generously supported us in rehearsing the program and joining us today.